Local women in leadership invited to networking event at Ironclad Brewery - NewsBreak

 Veg-Out Festival to be held this weekend

 WILMINGTON, N.C.
-(WECT) - VEG-OUT will host its Veg-Out Festival on Oct.
+(WECT) – VEG-OUT will host its Veg-Out Festival on Oct.
 22 from 11 a.m. to 4 p.m. at Riverfront Park at 10 Cowan St., Wilmington.
 Per the announcement, admission to the event is free.
 The festival will offer:.
-Vegan and vegetarian food.
-Free food samples.
 Yoga.
-Health and...
+Health and wellness speakers.
+Local vendors.
+Cooking demonstrations.

+2 new movies filming in NC with combined budgets of $30 million; settings in Wilmington and Charlotte

+North Carolina officials announced on Friday two new movies are filming in the state with a combined budget of $30 million.

 WECT